What exactly is MVP?

 How can MVP help achieve product-market fit

-Product-market fit is a state when a business has customers and can efficiently satisfy their wants and needs.
+Product-market fit is when a business has customers and can efficiently satisfy their wants and needs.
 It constitutes the market need for a product and is one of the elements of success.
 Product-market fit ensures that there are people who will buy and use your materialized idea.

 Chasing after a fully developed product and fast launch, many startup founders ignore the product-market fit.
 That can drain the resources on unnecessary features and lead to premature scaling.
 Consistent growth, on the contrary, requires investing resources gradually and paying early customers appropriate attention.
 That’s where the MVP approach comes in.